canonical/basic-auth-service/README.md

-# Basic authentication backend service
+# HTTP Basic authorization backend service

-This service provides a REST API to manage basic-authentication credentials, and an endpoint for validating credentials provided in a request.
+This service provides a REST API to manage basic-authorization credentials, and an endpoint for validating credentials provided in a request.